 CPD Course on

 Medium to large helicopters are powered exclusively by gas turbine engines called turboshaft.
 These engines are tuned for the delivery of torque.
 The shift from internal combustion engines to gas turbines has had a major impact on the industry and has made the helicopter the versatile vehicle we know today.
 The evolution of the technology toward more powerful and compact engines has been extraordinary.
 Electrical propulsion, will only change the industry at the lower end of weight, power and operations.
+If you want to know more, please join us via the European Rotorcraft Forum or for other delivery.

 AUDIENCE